List of Blade of the Immortal characters: Rin Asano

 Asano Rin (浅野 凛) is the sole survivor of the Ittō-ryū massacre and heir to the Mutenichi-ryū sword school.
 Though possessing only moderate swordsmanship skills, her burning desire for vengeance leads her to hire Manji as her bodyguard.
 Initially naive and immature, she gradually develops throughout her journey while struggling with moral doubts about her quest.
 Rin carries three weapons: the Chinese sword Kutoneshirika in a toju scabbard, a tantō dagger, and throwing knives called Ogunchu.
 Her unconventional armament and fighting style draw criticism from Anotsu Kagehisa, who claims she resembles the Ittō-ryū more than her own school.
 After briefly traveling with Anotsu, she parts ways while maintaining her determination to eventually kill him.
 The character develops unreciprocated romantic feelings for Manji.

 Ittō-ryū

 Anotsu Kagehisa

 Anotsu Kagehisa (天津 影久) is the leader of the Ittō-ryū, a sword school emphasizing practical lethality over traditional forms.
 Trained by his disgraced swordsman grandfather, he demonstrates exceptional skill with his signature Nepalese-style Kabutsuchi axe and a matching sword used less frequently.
 His conflict with Habaki Kagimura culminates in a decisive duel where Anotsu emerges victorious but weakened.
 When Manji later spares him, Rin wounds Anotsu during his escape, though his ultimate fate remains uncertain.
-Throughout these events, Anotsu shows unexpected restraint, permitting Rin to accompany him despite her hostile intentions toward him.
+Throughout these events, Anotsu shows unexpected restraint, allowing Rin to accompany him despite her hostile intentions toward him.